drseb/HPO-translations/README.md

 # HPO Translations
 This is an ongoing project.
-HPO is aiming at translating all labels, synonyms and textual definitions into the major languages (e.g. spanish, french, german, portuguese, dutch, chinese, japanese, hindi, italian, arabic)
+HPO is aiming at translating all

+ * labels,
+ * synonyms and
+ * textual definitions

+into the languages

+ * spanish
+ * french
+ * german
+ * italian
+ * portuguese
+ * dutch
+ * chinese
+ * japanese
+ * hindi
+ * arabic

 Please contact sebastian.koehler@charite.de for further information on how to join this effort.

 The current translation-system can be found at http://cbcb.charite.de/zanata

+Below is the list of the contributors:

 ##Spanish